IDNI/tau-lang/README.md

 ## Program execution

-Finally, you could run the given program once you have defined input/output variables as you need.
+Finally, you could run the given program once you have defined IO variables as you need.
 The syntax of the commands is the

 * `run|r <memory|tau>`: runs the given program.